ESSENCE - at the heart of social enterprise in Exeter.

-Application process The Online application gets reviewed by the Network Lead, who then makes a recommendation to the Board to (not) accept.
+When an applicant applies for company membership, the Network Lead makes a recommendation to the Board to (not) accept.
 Applications get decided on in Board meetings, on average once a month.
 Objections are possible in (Annual) General Meetings.

 The Board reserves the right to refuse/withdraw a membership at any given time, duly motivated.